idelairre/TumblrFox/README.md

 + Speed up init time (maybe pre-fetch scripts and pull from local cache instead of when the site initializes?)
 + Use generators for dexie queries in background.js
 + Find a way to speed up queries and caching/improve user experience for initial caching functions
-+ Get SearchComponent to properly teardown when closed so that the PeeprBlogSearch doesn't open duplicate popovers
++ Add more filter options to leverage dexie query methods

 ## Relevant development posts